-Book your tickets to see Harry Potter and the Cursed Child is a two part play based on the novel by J.K Rowling.
+Book your tickets to see Harry Potter and the Cursed Child, a two part play based on the novel by J.K Rowling.
 Written by Jack Thorne, it brings the eighth novel in the Harry Potter series to life, on stage.
 The story takes place 19 years after Voldemorts defeat in Harry Potter and the Deathly Harrows and follows the story of Harry, now a Ministry of Magic employee and his son Albus.

-about harry potter and the cursed child
+About harry potter and the cursed child

 Harry Potter and the Cursed Child is the eighth of JK Rowling’s Harry Potter series and the first to have been presented as theatre.
 Some 19 years after Voldemorts defeat, Harry Potter is now Head of Magical Law Enforcement, married and with children.
 Whilst grappling with the past, Albus, his youngest son must struggle with the weight of a family legacy he never wanted.
 As the past and the present come together, both the father and the son learn that sometimes darkness comes from unexpected places.

-- Part 1: 14:00
+- Part One: 14:00

-- Part 2: 19:30
+- Part Two: 19:30

 Thursday & Friday